KnowageLabs/Knowage-Documentation/chapter_3/create_report/birt.rst

 .. code-block:: javascript
    :linenos:

-    OUT_SeveralNames:[5,9,31938]
+    OUT_SeveralValues:[5,9,31938]

-Finally, it is possible to set a sort of "multi"-cross navigation if for example the exit document is related to more than one document through the Cross Navigation Definition.
-Let suppose that the source document goes to a target document and the name of the navigation is "CrossNav1" and simultaneously the source document goes to a second target document and the name of the navigation is "CrossNav2".
-If in the JavaScript function of *Cross Navigation syntax* code the "Cross_Navigation_Name" is left empty as in the code below, when the user clicks on the object for which the navigation has been enabled a pop up opens asking for the user to choose between the "CrossNav1" navigation or the "CrossNav2" one.
-This procedure allows the user to have a more than one possible navigation starting from the same object.
+Finally, it is possible to set a sort of "multi"-cross navigation if for example the source document is related to more than one document through the Cross Navigation Definition.
+Let suppose that the source document is linked to a target document with the navigation called *"CrossNav1"* and simultaneously the source document is linked to a second target document with the navigation called "*CrossNav2"*.
+If in the JavaScript function of *Cross Navigation syntax* code the "Cross_Navigation_Name" is left empty, as in the code below, when the user clicks on the object for which the navigation has been enabled a pop up opens asking to the user to choose between the *"CrossNav1"* navigation or the *"CrossNav2"* one.
+This procedure allows the user to have more than one possible navigation starting from the same object.

 .. _crossnavsyntax2:
 .. code-block:: javascript